 - Configure Shibboleth to consume InCommon metadata.

 SimpleSAMLphp is a native PHP SAML implementation.
 It is free and open source.
 SimpleSAMLphp is a popular choice for organizations with substantial PHP software deployments.
-It offers both a SAML IdP and SAML SP.
+It offers both a SAML IdP and SAML SP, and can act as a SAML proxy.
 UNINETT leads the open-source simpleSAMLphp project.
 To learn more about SimpleSAMLphp:

 - SimpleSAMLphp website: http://simplesamlphp.org/